symfony/symfony-docs/routing.rst

 caused by definition inconsistency.

 A common requirement for internationalized applications is to prefix all routes with a locale.
-This can be done by prefixing all your routes.
+This can be done by defining a different prefix for each locale (and setting an empty prefix for your default locale if you prefer it):

 .. configuration-block::